succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

 Allows participants to challenge a proposal by:

-- Depositing the challenge bond (the proof reward)
+- Depositing the proof reward (the challenge bond)
 - Setting the proposal deadline to be `+ provingTime` over the current timestamp
-- Updating proposal state to `Challenged`
+- Updating proposal state to `ProposalStatus.Challenged`

 ### Proving